Pages

 move forward

-No longer living at the base of a storm where all is chaos and destruction
+No longer at the base of a chaotic storm full of destruction

 Now in the Eye where all is calm